MikkoVasankari/7TV_scrape/README.md

 ### 7TV_scrape

 #### !
-Currently doesn't work 'cause 7TV.app website is being updated and API was changed !
+Currently works with old 7TV.app.
+Need to wait for new finished 7TV.app website. !

 CLI tool that prints out emotes from [7TV.app](https://7tv.app/) with users input.